Di-Falco/capstone/Project.md

 * Set up create-react-app with placeholder components for displaying the movie list and movie detail pages
 * Write first draft of project proposal
 * Look into API fetch with React
+* Install Tailwind, then second guess my decision and look into alternatives
+* Test out tailwind components and fonts. trying to settle on a general style before completing any components to save myself the headache later